LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 **Are the performance measures consistent?**

-1. As far as you are using same machine specification to run different scenarios, the stats will consistent.
+1. As far as you are using same machine specification to run different scenarios, the stats will be consistent.
 2. We recommend to not benchmark on your development machine, as it can have other work load during different test runs.
 3. If you are using AB or Siege, always use same number of connections to simulate same request load on node.